Pedro4278/LABS-AND-LOG-ANALYSIS/obfuscation.md

-# 🛡️ Evasão e Execução: Criando, Ofuscando e Entregando Shellcode com AES e PyInstaller
+# 🛡️ Obfuscating Malware with Encryption: A Sysmon Log Analysis

 ## OVERVIEW